 What do they know that you don't?
-When people are that "jacked" up on adrenalin, they literally cannot hear.
+When people are that "jacked" up on adrenaline, they literally cannot hear.
 "Put your hands on the hood, sir.
 Put your hands on the hood, sir".
 That's it and they keep repeating this until they achieve compliance.
 Cops know that nothing is going to be resolved then and there.
 Let the courts work it out.
 Their job is public safety.
 That's it.
 It should be your job, too.
 Why?

 1. Intervene and resolve all of the skirmishes.